U.S. Labor Department rescinds Obama-era rule on 'joint employment'

 “Diligent employers work hard to be compliant with the FLSA and these (department) interpretations were merely enforcement traps waiting to spring," Randy Johnson, a vice president at the U.S. Chamber of Commerce, said in a statement.

-Unions and workers' rights groups said they were troubled by the labor department's decision.

-"This was guidance that made it easier for employers, workers, unions and others to know about their rights and obligations under the law," Lynn Rhinehart, general counsel for the AFL-CIO, said in a statement.
+Several business groups said they would continue to push Congress to pass more business-friendly laws on joint employment and worker classification.

-The withdrawal of the guidance does not affect a separate expansion of the definition of joint employment by the National Labor Relations Board, which is under review by a federal appeals court.
-The NLRB's standard has had more of an impact than the labor department's because it is legally binding and requires joint employers to bargain with unions.
+The department's move does not affect a separate expansion of the definition of joint employment by the National Labor Relations Board, which is currently under review by a federal appeals court.
+The NLRB's standard is more effective than the labor department's because it is legally binding and requires joint employers to bargain with workers' unions.

-Reporting by Daniel Wiessner in Albany, New York: Editing by Tom Brown and Grant McCool